aftertheflood/exprecsv/readme.md

 https://github.com/theoephraim/node-google-spreadsheet

-If you are using heroku or another environment where you cannot save a local file, you may just pass in an object with
+If you are using Heroku or another environment where you cannot save a local file, you may just pass in an object with

  client_email -- your service account's email address private_key -- the private key found in the JSON file